Kurtoid/honorlock-honeypot-list/common_site_features.md

 * body usually starts with two <audio /> tags
 * adds "onClick" listener to buttons to play some audio
 * loads inspectlet
+* adds js call ghostConsole() to add invisible text to page.
+I'm guessing this is for inspectlet to capture